lucasjellema/katacoda-scenarios/introduction-faker-data-generation/step4.md

 You can of course create enhancements to faker and send a merge request to the maintainers of the project.
 And you should.

 For quick finetuning of what faker does, you can use other means.
-Such as overriding functions in the original faker module and adding such functions.
+Such as overriding functions in the original faker module and adding such similar functions.
+In this code snippet, the faker module is required, manipulated and exported.
+The result can be required in other modules - as a customized wrapper around the original faker module.

 <pre>
 const faker = require('faker');
 // delete the function you would like to override